Leave Without Pay (LWOP Clause Samples

 Leave Without Pay (LWOP.
 When an employee requests leave without pay in conjunction with any other leave, the requests should be combined so the employee’s manager may assess the consequences of the entire period of time off being requested.
 Requests for LWOP may not be approved unless it will occur after all appropriate paid leave accruals are exhausted.
 When the absence is for personal reasons, all paid time off must be exhausted.
 If illness is involved, all extended illness, long-term sick leave, and paid time off leave must be exhausted.
 Suspensions or unpaid time for disciplinary reasons may result in LWOP while there are payable leave balances.
 If LWOP is requested in conjunction with paid time off, compensation may be arranged to be paid over the entire period off at a reduced amount or schedule.
 This arrangement requires advance notice and a Request for Personnel Action form to advise Accounting of the change in schedule.

 Leave Without Pay (LWOP.
-The Department Director/Elected Official may authorize leave without pay for six (6) months or less, upon written request of the employee concerned.
+The County Manager or his designee may authorize leave without pay for six (6) months or less, upon written request of the employee concerned.
 An employee shall be returned to his former position or be reassigned to a comparable position if the employee returns to work within six (6) months of the day LWOP became effective.
-This requirement may be waived by written agreement of the employee.
+This requirement may be waived by written agreement of the parties.
 The County shall have no obligation to return the employee to his former or comparable position if the LWOP is for a period greater than six (6) months.
-Requests for LWOP in excess of six (6) months shall be in writing and directed to the County Manager.
-Neither annual leave nor sick leave shall be accrued while on LWOP. tfailure to report back to work upon expiration of approved LWOP shall be considered as ULWP.
+Neither annual leave nor sick leave shall be accrued while on LWOP.
+Failure to report back to work upon expiration of approved LWOP shall be considered a resignation.

 Leave Without Pay (LWOP.
 The authorization of leave without pay (LWOP) is a matter of supervisory and administrative discretion and may be granted upon request.